philc/shoulda.js/README.md

 Example usage
 -------------
 In Shoulda.js, tests are grouped into related units called "contexts".
-Contexts can optionally share setup code which is common to all tests within that context:
+Contexts can optionally share setup code which is common to all tests within that context.

+Usage in Deno:

-    import * as shoulda from "shoulda.js";
+    import * as shoulda from "https://deno.land/x/shoulda/shoulda.js";
     const { assert, context, setup, should, teardown } = shoulda;

     context("Super mario", () => {